humodz/recaptcha-tester/README.md

 ## How to use

-- In your ReCaptcha's settings, add `humodz.github.io` to the allowed domain
+- In your ReCaptcha's settings, add `humodz.github.io` to the list of allowed domains
 - (Optional) if you want to generate lots of ReCaptcha challenges, reducing the ReCaptcha difficulty will make it faster.
 - Go to [](https://humodz.github.io/recaptcha-tester/), fill the text box with your **Site Key** (**NOT** your secret key), and press **Create ReCaptcha*
 - After you solve the ReCaptcha, the returned challenge string will appear in **Challenge result**